 I used a variety of tools for this dish.
 The baking sheets are nonstick.
 A large glass bowl helped toss these vegetables.
 A chef's knife did the trick in cutting the vegetables.

 These links are from Amazon.
-If you click through and buy something, I will receive a small commission.
+I will receive a small commission if you click through and buy something.

 These vegetables can be stored in the refrigerator after being cooked for at least 3 days.
 They are great for Meatless Mondays or a side dish with another main meal like our Southwest Spatchcock Chicken.